 I received my PhD from Massey University in July 2015.
-My PhD research was focused on modification of the well-known statistical methods to high-dimensional scenarios using regularized covariance matrices.
+My PhD research focused on scaling up traditional statistical methods for high-dimensional data using regularised covariance matrices.
 I came to Queensland University of Technology as a research fellow in November 2015.
 Prior to this, I worked as a research fellow at the University of Queensland for 6 months.
-My postdoctoral research activities included robust longitudinal data analysis, classification using high-dimensional genomic data, univariate Behrens-Fisher problem, Bayesian models for Big data, Anomaly Detection and Statistical computing.
+My postdoctoral research activities included robustifying methodologies for analysing longitudinal data, analysing high-dimensional data, identifying differentially expressed genes in high-dimensional genomic data, univariate Behrens-Fisher problem, scale-up of Bayesian models to massive data, anomaly detection in big data, detecting cybersecurity attacks using web browsing activities.

 Bayesian methods for big data